Living in public housing

-What happens when I get into social housing and how long can I live there?
+What happens when I get into public housing and how long can I live there?

 If the property suits your needs, you and the landlord will sign a tenancy agreement.
 The agreement sets out your rights and responsibilities and the landlord’s rights and responsibilities.

-If you reapply for social housing within 13 weeks your decision to decline a suitable property will be part of our assessment of your need for social housing.
+If you reapply for public housing within 13 weeks your decision to decline a suitable property will be part of our assessment of your need for public housing.

-When you move into social housing, you can stay for as long as you remain eligible for social housing.
+When you move into public housing, you can stay for as long as you remain eligible.

 We will review your circumstances and tenancy regularly.
-This will help us make sure the property you live in is still suitable for you, or identify if you no longer need social housing.
+This will help us make sure the property you live in is still suitable for you, or identify if you no longer need public housing.

 You can tell us about any changes by calling Work and Income on 0800 559 009 or Senior Services on 0800 552 002.